vippsas/webhooks-api/request-authentication.md

   // Fail, stop processing
   throw new Error('Authorization fields do not match expected value!');
 }
-// Continue with business logic related to the webhook. console.log('Success!
+console.log('Success!
 Business logic awaits!')
 ```
 </TabItem>